tonyxty/hStacks/CONTRIBUTING.md

 Overview
 ===
 Formalize each and every tag in Stacks project.
 Each section should be in a separate file.
+For example, Section 4.2 with tag 0013 should be named `S4_2-0013.ard`.
 The stacks project is mostly self-contained, but if some preliminary is required (e.g., basic facts about groups), put the file under the `Foundation` directory.

 Naming convention
 ===